 How is it diagnosed?

 Many of the rheumatic diseases, such as psoriatic arthritis or systemic lupus erythematosus, present with manifestations similar to those of rheumatoid arthritis.
 Unfortunately, there is no single test that diagnoses the disease.
 As in a large part of rheumatic diseases, the diagnosis is made with the sum of several criteria established by scientific societies.

 Given the suspicion that a person may suffer from this disease, it should be sent as soon as possible to the rheumatologist, a doctor specialized in diseases of the locomotor system.
-Currently there are Early Arthritis Units that facilitate rapid attention to these patients.
-An early diagnosis will imply early treatment, fundamental factors to improve the evolution of the disease.
+An early diagnosis will imply early arthritis treatment in Delhi, fundamental factors to improve the evolution of the disease.

-The doctor will perform a detailed questioning and a complete examination.
+The best rheumatologist in Delhi will perform a detailed questioning and a complete examination.
 If you consider it necessary, you will request a series of tests to confirm the diagnosis of rheumatoid arthritis and rule out other diseases.
 A general analysis, the determination of certain antibodies such as rheumatoid factor and markers of inflammation, and the performance of simple radiographs are essential in the initial assessment.
-In certain cases other studies may be necessary.
+In certain cases, other studies may be necessary.

-In spite of the accomplishment of all these tests, in some occasions it may not reach the diagnosis early and it is throughout the evolution when it is diagnosed.
+In spite of the accomplishment of all these tests, on some occasions, it may not reach the diagnosis early and it is throughout the evolution when it is diagnosed.
 Other patients may never meet criteria for rheumatoid arthritis or other rheumatic diseases, being classified as undifferentiated arthritis.

 What is your treatment?

 There is no curative treatment.
 However, we have an extensive therapeutic arsenal that allows us to control the disease in a growing percentage of patients.